Colleges of the University of Oxford: List of permanent private halls

-College and permanent private hall arms and colours
+Arms and colours

 Each college and permanent private hall has its own arms, although in some cases these were assumed rather than granted by the College of Arms.
 Under King Henry VIII Oxford colleges were granted exemption from having their arms granted by the College of Arms; and some, like Lady Margaret Hall, have chosen to take advantage of this exemption, whilst others, such as Oriel, despite having used the arms for many centuries, have recently elected to have the arms granted officially.

 The blazons below are taken from the Oxford University Calendar unless otherwise indicated.
 Shields are emblazoned as commonly drawn, and notable inconsistencies between blazons and emblazons (the shields as drawn) are indicated.

 Each college also has its own colours used on items such as scarves and rowing blades.